Legal tangle in California may shed light on specialty pharmacies

-NEW YORK (Reuters) - As Valeant Pharmaceuticals prepares to defend its drug sales practices to Wall Street on Monday, new details are emerging about the tangled relationships - and litigation - among Valeant’s specialty pharmacy partners.
+NEW YORK, Oct 25 (Reuters) - As Valeant Pharmaceuticals prepares to defend its drug sales practices to Wall Street on Monday, new details are emerging about the tangled relationships - and litigation - among Valeant’s specialty pharmacy partners.

 The court cases, which have drawn media attention in recent days, are expected to be addressed during Monday morning’s investor call, a person familiar with the matter said.
 Valeant lost more than 30 percent of its market value this past week as the company disclosed details of its relationship to a Pennsylvania-based pharmacy called Philidor Rx Services.